geod/awsboilerplate/README.md

 ## What is it?

 A complete toolbag to get your idea live in minutes with a front to back architecture, infrastructure and pipeline.
-The aim is to allow developers to focus immediately on their ideas vs integration, configuration and infrastructure.

 Getting a new project is time consuming: Setting up the **front end web stack** (which is a big enough problem in itself), building the **cloud infrastructure** (certificates, DNS, etc), **identity** integration,